 Stakeholders including teachers, counselor, support staff, students, principal, parents, School Site Council, and English Learner Advisory Committee members have been asked to review, update and monitor the School Plan for Student Achievement.
-During parent conferences in the Fall of 2019 parents completed surveys and again in November of 2020 included questions concerning the progress of increasing student achievement in both English Language Arts and Math, a sense of safety and school connectedness, a broad course of study for all students including English Learners, low-income, foster youth and students with exceptional needs.
-School Site Council and English Language Advisory Committee members, along with Sam Webbl staff will continue to monitor the action plan and provide feedback throughout the school year.
+Parents completed surveys in November of 2021 included questions concerning the progress of increasing student achievement in both English Language Arts and Math, a sense of safety and school connectedness, a broad course of study for all students including English Learners, low-income, foster youth and students with exceptional needs.
+School Site Council and English Language Advisory Committee members, along with Sam Webb staff will continue to monitor the action plan and provide feedback throughout the school year.